Blogging is a stream of countless possibilities!

 You can read my in-depth review of SiteGround here.
 Plus, it has a special SiteGround coupon for all of my readers.
 Click the button below to grab 60% off discount on managed WordPress hosting by SiteGround.

 After clicking on the button above, you should see something like this:

 Click on the “Choose Plan” and page will scroll down to all the hosting plans offered by SiteGround.

 Note: WordPress Hosting offered by SiteGround is not specific to WordPress only.
 It simply means that it is highly optimized for WordPress, and you can host other kinds of websites too on it.

 You can compare all the plans.
 Let me help you choose the best hosting plan for you:

 - GoGeek Plan: this plan is best suited for established bloggers with multiple sites and an impressive amount of traffic.
-It is good for developers too as it has features like staging so that you can clone your site for development purposes.
-I won’t recommend you to buy this package in the beginning but if you are one of those who can’t settle for anything ordinary then this plan is best for you.
+It is suitable for developers too as it has features like staging so that you can clone your website for development purposes.
+I won’t recommend you to buy this package in the beginning, but if you are one of those who can’t settle for anything ordinary, then this plan is best for you.

 Select “I already have a Domain” and enter the domain that we bought in the previous step.
 Then click on proceed.
 A page will open asking you account, payment, and purchase information.

 Make sure you fill everything correctly because of any wrong information while checkout may result in serious troubles later.
 Choose your server’s “Data Center.”
 It’s the location where your site will get the most traffic from.
 If your location is not listed, then select the closest to it.
 Proper data center makes your site load faster.